 A meta-analysis of primary care trials of SSRIs and TCAs demonstrates similar efficacy and tolerability for both, which is superior to placebo.
 A Cochrane review has similar findings and concludes that there are no clinically significant differences in effectiveness between SSRIs and TCAs and that treatment decisions should be based on considerations of relative patient acceptability, toxicity and cost.
 An analysis of antidepressant drug adherence shows that any differences in tolerability between SSRIs and TCAs are relatively subtle and difficult to extrapolate into improved acceptance of SSRIs by real patients in the real world.
 Where there is a significant risk of overdose, medical comorbidity which precludes antimuscarinic activity, or diabetes, SSRIs are usually preferred as first-line agents over TCAs.

-Currently available Selective serotonin reuptake inhibitors
+Currently available selective serotonin reuptake inhibitors

 - Depression - all SSRIs are licensed for this indication; paroxetine is licensed only for the treatment of major depression.

-- Panic disorder - citalopram, escitalopram, paroxetine.
+- Panic disorder - citalopram, escitalopram, paroxetine, sertraline.

 - Social anxiety disorder/social phobia - escitalopram, paroxetine.